stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Enumeration Template

-To generate the Java enumerations we use [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing.
-In particular it provides support for collections which we will employ for enumeration constants and structure fields.
+To generate the Java enumerations we use [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing, in particular providing support for collections.

 The _template processor_ is a wrapper for the Velocity engine: